stopthem/Versus/README.md

 # Versus
- A simple demo about multiple tanks battling eachother
+ A simple demo about multiple tanks battling eachother.

 Showcase: